 When I was growing up, I was in Girl Scouts.
 A lot of what we did to earn badges was volunteering.
 We were young when we started (we were in second grade), but there are so many easy ways kids can volunteer, even at a young age.

 Volunteering really instilled great qualities in me and helped me become very aware of the world.
 I grew up in a great area, with a great family, and I was always well taken care of.
 But, from volunteering so young, I was aware that there were people who lived close to us who were not as fortunate.

 Volunteering definitely taught me compassion and understanding.

-If you want to teach your children those — and more — qualities, summer is a great time to do that.
-Your kids are off from school, so they have a lot of free hours right now.
-And instead of letting them spend all those hours playing video games, have them spend at least one hour a week giving back to your community.
+If you want to teach your children those — and more — qualities, school breaks are a great time to do that.
+Your kids are off from school, so they have a lot of free time.
+And instead of letting them spend all those hours playing video games, have them spend at least one hour a break giving back to your community.

 In order to help you brainstorm, I put together a list of 5 Ways Kids Can Volunteer.

 Keep in mind that you really should let your child lead you in the right direction.
 You want your child to enjoy volunteering because that will keep him or her doing it all through life.
 So give your child some options, but give him or her the reins on the decision making.